The Design of Everyday Things: a Review

 About the Design of Everyday Things

-One important thing to keep in mind is that this book has two versions.
-The original book was released back in 1988 under the title ‘The Psychology of Everyday Things’.
+One important thing to remember is that this book has two versions.
+The original book was released in 1988 under the title ‘The Psychology of Everyday Things.’
 Later on, the book got the title we know today.

 As a UX designer, the second version is the one to buy and read.
-It is called ‘The Design of Everyday Things: revised & Expanded’.
-The book was released in 2013.
-The image below shows you what this book looks like.
+It is called ‘The Design of Everyday Things: Revised & Expanded.’
+This version of the book was released in 2013.

 The Design of Everyday Things is a book written by Don Norman.
-Within the world of design, Don Norman is known for introducing a number of phrases, theories, and subjects.
-The most famous of those is of course how he introduced UX to the world.
+Within the world of design, Don Norman is known for introducing several phrases, theories, and subjects.
+The most famous of those is, of course, how he introduced UX to the world.

-Don Norman talks about how and why he wrote the book in the video we’ve embedded in this post below.
-He talks about how he took a sabbatical and found out how he couldn’t use doors, water taps, and other everyday things.
+Don Norman talks about how and why he wrote the book in the video I’ve embedded below.
+He talks about how he took a sabbatical and found out he didn’t understand how to use certain doors, water taps, and other everyday things.

 The Design of Everyday Things Summary

-Let’s take a look at the summary of the Design of Everyday Things.
-With around 300 pages the book isn’t that much of a long read.
+Let’s look at the summary of the Design of Everyday Things.
+With a length of around 300 pages, the book isn’t that much of a long read.
 Yet, having a clear summary can help you decide whether or not you want to buy the book.

 Takeaways

-The theory and examples as told in The Design of Everyday Things have great takeaways for every designer.
+The theory and examples, as told in The Design of Everyday Things, have great takeaways for every designer.
 Yes, they apply to real-world objects.
-However, that doesn’t mean they do not apply to digital objects as well.
+However, that doesn’t mean they do not apply to digital objects either.

 Here are a few great examples of the lessons and takeaways you might get from The Design of Everyday Things.

-• As a designer, we are responsible for designing something that is useful to the user.
+- As designers, we are responsible for designing something that is useful to the user.
 We’re here to protect the user’s best interests.
-Reading the book has made that clearer than ever for us.

 The Design of Everyday Things is a must-read for every UX designer.
 The theory, basic knowledge, and great examples have great value.
 Do you want to become a UX designer or improve your craft?
 Start with this book!